hlim29/IntegrationTestsExample/README.md

 ### Container Startup Timeout
 - WireMock container includes a health check that waits for the admin API to be available
 - MS SQL Server container includes a wait strategy that ensures the database is ready before tests run
+- Azurite container starts quickly and is ready immediately
 - If tests fail due to timeout, check Docker logs for the respective containers

 ## License